ScaledAgileDevOps/SADMF/content/Release Convoy/_index.md

 ### Why convoys?

 Other frameworks have tried to coordinate things with more limited transportation metaphors.
 However, they were constrained to a single direction.
-With Release Convoy&trade;s we have more options.
+With Release Convoys&trade; we have more options.
 We can turn left or right or even make a U-turn.

 ### Critical Release Convoy&trade; Ceremonies